 - Are you staying hydrated through continuous learning?

-- Are you going where you want to go in your career?
+- Are you actively engaging in your profession?

 A “yes” response to these questions may indicate you are well on your way to fulfilling your talents and potential.

-Yet, at any stage of life and career, you may consider exploring how your natural interests, strengths and motivators influence your career options and personal satisfaction.
+Yet, at any stage of life and career, you can explore how your natural interests, strengths and motivators influence your career options and personal satisfaction.

 Never underestimate the power of your innate interests and preferences.
 These open the doors to connect your passion and profession, a winning proposition for you and your employer.